 When you invest in yourself, you’re investing into the rest of your life.

 You can invest in yourself through courses, upgrades, health, and anything else that can improve your current situation.
 All of these investments will pay massive dividends in the future.
-In 2014 I attend a conference in Portland and one in New Orleans.

 15. Chasing fads is harmful.